byuibigdata/docker_guide_big/README.md

 'Containers sit on top of a physical server and its host OS—for example, Linux or Windows.
 Each container shares the host OS kernel and, usually, the binaries and libraries, too.
 Shared components are read-only.
 Containers are thus exceptionally “light”—they are only megabytes in size and take just seconds to start, versus gigabytes and minutes for a Virtual Machines.'

 'Containers also reduce management overhead.
 Because they share a common operating system, only a single operating system needs care and feeding for bug fixes, patches, and so on.
-This concept is similar to what we experience with hypervisor hosts: fewer management points but slightly higher fault domain.
 In short, containers are lighter weight and more portable than VMs.' [blog.netap.com](https://blog.netapp.com/blogs/containers-vs-vms/)

 ### Why Docker?